dhthwy/r/README.md

 You destroyed my heart.

-And it all could have been prevented had you simply allocated a few minutes to touch base with me.
+And it all could have been mitigated had you simply allocated a few minutes to touch base with me.
 "